shivampathak86/playwright-typescript/playwright-typescript/FRAMEWORK-CONSTITUTION.md

 ## Overview

-The ARI Automation Framework is an enterprise-grade test automation framework built on **Playwright** and **TypeScript**.
+The Shivam Playwright-Typescript is an enterprise-grade test automation framework built on **Playwright** and **TypeScript**.
 It provides a robust, scalable, and maintainable foundation for building comprehensive test automation solutions.

 ### Key Features